 Choosing a partner is not the same as choosing a solution.
 Most big-name software companies like SAP and Oracle now work with a number of partners who can implement products in the range.
 Once you have chosen a product it pays to be aware of your options for implementaton because if you choose well, they will become your trusted partners.
 Choose badly and you could end up with a great product which doesn’t work.
 It can come as a shock to people that this might be the case, but believe me, the advice, customisation and support you get with your product can make all the difference.

-What does your training & aftercare look like?
+5. What does your training & aftercare look like?

 When you hit the Go Live button you want your team to be as comfortable with the new system as possible.
 But there will be glitches – let’s not pretend.
 People will forget how to do basic things – new issues will arise and new staff members will join.

-be sure to know what training and aftercare is available to you.
+So be sure to know what training and aftercare is available to you.
 A care package that allows you to call up a dedicated support person who knows your business, will save you a lot of time.